 Over the course of my life and spiritual journey I have experienced and benefited from a variety of streams of spirituality, wisdom traditions, modalities, and spiritual practices, and I bring all of this experience into spiritual direction, offering whatever is useful to each person, and setting aside whatever is not helpful or does not resonate.

-For example, my initial training in spiritual direction was in the Ignatian tradition, and I am still an active member – and currently on the local leadership team – of a group of Ignatian spiritual directors who meet regularly for ongoing formation, supervision, and team facilitation of silent guided/directed retreats.
+For example, my training in spiritual direction was in the Ignatian tradition, and I am still an active member – and currently on the local leadership team – of a group of Ignatian spiritual directors who meet regularly for ongoing formation, supervision, and team facilitation of silent guided/directed retreats.
 Ignatian spirituality is shaped and informed by the wisdom and guidelines for discernment found in the Spiritual Exercises of Ignatius of Loyola (16th C spiritual writer and founder of the Jesuits), which form the basis for an intensive 30-day retreat that can also be made over a longer period in everyday life.
 Ignatian spirituality therefore has an emphasis on discernment – both in terms of noticing how God is already present and active in one’s everyday life, desires, and inner “movements,” and in learning to make life decisions with attention to these movements and to God’s action and invitation.
-Ignatian spirituality seeks to become aware of “God in all things” through contemplations that employ the imagination, emotions, memory, intellect, and other faculties, or through practices such as the examen – a prayerful, grateful review of one’s day in search of “light.”
+Ignatian spirituality seeks to become aware of “God in all things” through contemplative exercises that employ the imagination, emotions, memory, intellect, and other faculties, or through practices such as the examen – a prayerful, grateful review of one’s day in search of “light” (fresh perspective/ wisdom).
 Group faith-sharing that engages in sacred listening to each other, ourselves, and God in and through us, is also an essential characteristic of this spirituality.
 Ignatian prayer practices and guidelines for discernment can be part of our exploration in spiritual direction if this interests you.

 Among other tools and practices that I have come to love, and can introduce if they are useful to you, are the following:

-- The Enneagram is a psycho-spiritual system of personality that many, myself included, find profoundly helpful in understanding themselves, their spiritual journeys, personal growth, and blockages to growth, and their relationships.
+- The Enneagram is a psycho-spiritual system of personality that many, myself included, find profoundly helpful in understanding themselves, their spiritual journeys, personal growth, blockages to growth, and their relationships.

 - Forms of silent meditation such as Centering Prayer and mindfulness meditation are simple but powerful ways to practice moving beyond our usual habits of frenetic mental activity, and addiction to productivity, judgment and control, instead learning to let go, consent to reality, and become present to the present moment as it is.